 the new rates (they

-have gone up) are on page 11 of the November/December, 2012 and
+have gone up) are on page 11 of the folknik, online at

 We are sending publicity to several California folk clubs, music stores and other organizations.
-If you have more ideas for where to send flyers and cards, or if you want a PDF of an 8½ x 11 inch black and white flyer to send out, contact Phyllis Jardine at
+If you have more ideas for where to send flyers and cards, or if you want a PDF of an 8½ x 11 inch black and white flyer to send out, see the link on this page.